ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Experiment

 \subsection{Imbalanced Target}

+\textbf{Dataset eligibility.} This setting requires a \emph{binary} target with enough effective support to construct a 1\% minority-prevalence split while retaining a stable train/validation/test evaluation (at least ${\sim}20$ minority examples per evaluation split).
+Datasets failing this criterion (e.g., the multi-class Bean/Obesity, or datasets with insufficient positives at 1\%) are not applicable rather than selectively omitted; a full per-dataset eligibility audit is given in Appendix~\ref{sec:eligibility}.
+Under this rule we additionally include \textbf{Shoppers}, which was inadvertently omitted in an earlier draft.

 Table~\ref{tab:prauc_imbalanced} reports PR-AUC at 1\% prevalence.
 Across all datasets, ReTabSyn is closest to the real-data benchmark and outperforms every generator baseline, indicating better preservation of minority-class signal under extreme imbalance.
-For example, on Adult ReTabSyn reaches 0.906 PR-AUC versus 0.891 for the next-best baseline (SMOTE).
+For example, on Adult ReTabSyn reaches 0.906 PR-AUC versus 0.891 for the next-best baseline (SMOTE), with non-overlapping standard-error intervals.